Serving all people by providing personalized health and wellness through exemplary care, education and research.

-In some cases, a procedure called video-assisted thoracic surgery (VATS) may be an option.
+In some cases, a procedure called video-assisted thoracic surgery (VATS) may be a choice.
 It is typically used only for early stage cancer near the outside of the lung.
-Removal of the lung tissue is done through several small incisions using a thin, rigid tube with a video camera at the end.
+Removal of the lung tissue is done through several small incisions using a thin, rigid tube with a video camera at the end to see inside the chest.
 Less pain, a shorter hospital stay and quicker healing are benefits of this type of surgery.

 Lung surgery has certain risks and possible complications.
 These include:

 Shortness of breath (especially in people with other lung problems)